eldarmammadov/scrapy_plateNum_crawler/README.md

 # crawler Registration Plate Numbers -Scrapy
-with python scrapy my crawler scripts takes data from data.xlsx with pandas framework then scrapes data-outputs it as output_res excel file
+with python scrapy my crawler script takes datas of registration plate numbers from data.xlsx with pandas framework then scrapes data-exports it as output_res excel file